MARTIN DIBNER MEMORIAL FELLOWSHIPS FOR MAINE WRITERS

 Applicants must submit two copies of their manuscript, which cannot exceed ten pages of prose or five pages of poetry (one poem per page).
-Previously published stories, essays, and poems, including excerpts from larger works, are accepted.
+Unpublished work is, of course, accepted, as is previously published stories, essays, and poems, including excerpts from larger works.
 No submissions will be returned.
 All manuscripts must meet the following requirements:

 - The author’s name should not appear on any of the manuscript pages.

 - The title of the work must appear at the top or bottom of each page.